Tang Qunying: Later life and death

 Former residence of Tang, Hunan, China.

-Tang was very confident of her convictions and like her leader Sun Yat-sen, she would take to the political stage with courage to face even a hostile crowd and bring them all around to her line of thinking.
-She imbibed confidence in women that started a genre of women who could express their viewpoints in all types of gatherings without feeling nervous.
+Tang was regarded as very confident of her convictions, and like her leader Sun Yat-sen she would supposedly take to the political stage to face even a hostile crowd and bring them all around to her line of thinking.
+She was said to exude confidence, inspiring a generation of women who could freely express their viewpoints in all types of gatherings without feeling nervous.

-In propagating her ideas, as a suffragist, Tang could, as a political strategist, adopt a “rigid or flexible” approach, could be “empathetic or furious”, and "analytical or impulsive” as the situation warranted.
-Tang was so dedicated to the revolutionary leader Sun Yat-sen that when he died on 12 March 1925, she wrote a poem titled “I weep for President Sun Yat-sen” and compared the grief of the nation on his death as a “miasma”.
+In propagating her ideas, as a suffragist, Tang could, as a political strategist, adopt a "rigid or flexible" approach, could be "empathetic or furious", and "analytical or impulsive" as the situation warranted.
+Tang was so dedicated to the revolutionary leader Sun Yat-sen that when he died on 12 March 1925, she wrote a poem titled "I weep for President Sun Yat-sen" and compared the grief of the nation on his death as a "miasma".
 She held a memorial in his honour in the girls school she had founded.

 Following the appointment of Yuan Shikai as President of the Republic of China, Tang's newspapers were forced to cease publication, organisations founded by Tang were dissolved, and Yuan, an opponent of Tang's views, ordered her capture.
 Tang fled to Chengsha and spent some time there with her mother.
 She returned to Hengshan around a year before her death.
 Tang died in her hometown of Hunan, China, on 3 June 1937, aged 66.

 Awards

-Apart from the Jiahe (Golden Harvest) Medal she was also honoured with the title of "heroine of her times" in 1991 by the former vice-chairman of the 5th CPPCC National Committee and honorary president of the All-China Women's Federation.
+Apart from the Jiahe (Golden Harvest) Medal, she was also honoured with the title of "heroine of her times" in 1991 by the former vice-chairman of the 5th CPPCC National Committee and honorary president of the All-China Women's Federation.
 In 1999, she was given a pride of place as one of the "eight outstanding Chinese women over a century" during the 4th World Conference on Women.